Bai Chongxi: Impact

 Bai's reputation as a military strategist was well known.
 Evans Carlson, a United States Marine Corps colonel, noted that Bai "was considered by many to be the keenest of Chinese military men."
 Edgar Snow went even further, calling him "one of the most intelligent and efficient commanders boasted by any army in the world."

-Bai is the father of Kenneth Hsien-yung Pai, Chinese author and playwright now living in the United States.
+Bai is the father of Kenneth Pai Hsien-yung, Taiwanese author and playwright now living in the United States.
 Bai and his wife had ten children, three girls and seven boys.
-Their names are Patsy, Diana, Daniel, Richard, Alfred, Amy, David, Kenneth, Robert and Charlie.
 He married his wife Ma P'ei-chang in 1925.

 Of his ten children, three are still living, scattered across America and Taiwan.
 Taipei Mayor Hau Lung-pin announced in March 2013 that Bai's tomb will form the basis for a Muslim cultural area and Taiwan historical park.

 Bai's maternal grandson Muhammad Ma is a Halal butcher, and travels across Taiwan working to preserve the Taiwanese Islamic Community.
 He also helps foreign migrants with any legal issues they may face in Taiwan.